• Menu

 Colour on an Austrian plate, this must be temporary.

-Ok, I’ll admit it, I do actually enjoy the simplicity and heartiness of Austrian food (vegetarians excluded, who doesn’t love fried meat and potatoes?), and I recognise that it is much like Austrian service, direct and no nonsense.
+Ok, I’ll admit it, I do actually enjoy the simplicity and heartiness of Austrian food (vegetarians excluded, who doesn’t love fried meat and potatoes?), and I recognise that Austrian food simply mirrors Austrian service – no frills, no nonsense, does the job.
 For those of you who want to immerse yourselves in the local food culture, there are several top food tours in Vienna to join, depending on what it is you’re mostly after…

-For a general overview of Vienna’s food scene, then check out this Tastes of Vienna food tour which takes you to some locations and districts that you wouldn’t find on your own, including Vienna’s 10th, 16th and 7th districts.
-Expect to sample Austrian staples of pork belly and Goulash on this tour.
+For a great general overview of Vienna’s food scene, then check out this small-group Tastes of Vienna food tour which takes you to some locations and districts that you wouldn’t find on your own, including Vienna’s 10th, 16th and 7th districts.
+This tour is also perfect to dive into Vienna’s famous coffeehouses and cafe culture, where, in the early 1900’s several of the 20th century’s most influential thinkers (Freud, Klimt, Schiele, and…er…Hitler) would gather.
+Expect Austrian staples of pork belly, Goulash, Strudels, coffee and more on this tour.
+If you’re worried about looking like a greedy guts in front of a bunch of strangers then you can also book it privately instead!

-For all you dessert heads out there, indulge your sugar cravings on the Sweet Secrets of Vienna Dessert Tour, where you’ll consume enough chocolate, pastries and sweet treats to level up your diabetes game to a comfortable type 2.
+For all you sweethearts out there, indulge your sugar cravings on the Sweet Secrets of Vienna Dessert Tour, where you’ll consume enough chocolate, pastries and sweet treats to level up your diabetes game to a comfortable type 2.
+Private tours also available.

 Another alternative would be Eat With, who offer you the chance to visit passionate local cooks in their own homes.
-It’s a cool way to meet both local people and other international travelers, while learning about food in Austria from the Austrians themselves (not some jumped up foreigner who thinks he knows enough to write a blog post about it).
-It’s like a dinner part vibe.
-They offer some cooking classes too.
+It’s a cool way to meet both local people and other international travelers, while learning about food in Austria from the Austrians themselves (not just some jumped up foreigner who thinks he knows enough to write a blog post about it).
+Imagine a dinner party style vibe.
+They offer cooking classes too.

 Leave a reply